The Rawls Course: Design

 The Rawls Course was designed by Tom Doak of Renaissance Golf Design, Inc., Traverse City, Michigan.
 Starting from just a cotton field, the course was created to imitate the land east and south of Lubbock, where the Great Plains suddenly begin falling into the valleys and canyons that lead to the Caprock region.
 Lubbock's strong prevailing winds figured prominently in the course's final design.

 Recognition

 Turfnet magazine ranked The Rawls Course the third best collegiate course in the United States.
-Golfweek recognized is as the fourth best collegiate golf course in the nation and, in 2012 and 2013, as the #2 course in the state of Texas.
+Golfweek recognized is as the fourth best collegiate golf course in the nation and, in 2012 and 2013, as the No. 2 course in the state of Texas.

 Golf Magazine ranked it as the second most affordable U.S. course and placed it twenty-third on their list of top 50 golf courses in the nation for $50 or less.
-Golf Digest ranked it at #2 among affordable public courses.
+Golf Digest ranked it at No. 2 among affordable public courses.
 It also ranked it 19th overall for courses in the state of Texas.